-Slow Cooker Low-Carb Southwestern Pot Roast has only five ingredients and this has the perfect blend of spicy Southwestern flavors!
-Check out Slow Cooker Recipes to find more recipes like this one or use Instant Pot Low-Carb Southwestern Pot Roast to make it in the Instant Pot.
+Slow Cooker Southwestern Pot Roast has only five ingredients and this has the perfect blend of spicy Southwestern flavors in a low-carb pot roast!
+Check out Instant Pot Southwestern Pot Roast to make it in the Instant Pot.

-Watch the video to see how to make Slow Cooker Low-Carb Southwestern Pot Roast!
+Watch the video to see how to make Slow Cooker Southwestern Pot Roast!

-I know the slow cooker is dead for some people, but my blog still has quite a few slow cooker recipes that get a lot of visitors, so some people are still using the slow cooker!
-And I think a dish like this ultra-popular Slow Cooker Low-Carb Southwestern Pot Roast is perfect to make on the weekend so I’m featuring it for my Friday Favorites pick this week.
+I know the slow cooker is dead for some people, but my slow cooker recipes still get a lot of visitors, so some people are still using the slow cooker!
+And I think a dish like this ultra-popular Slow Cooker Southwestern Pot Roast is perfect to make on the weekend so I’m featuring it for my Friday Favorites pick this week.
 If you prefer making pot roast in the Instant Pot, just make Instant Pot Low-Carb Southwestern Pot Roast instead!

 This recipe uses canned beef broth and salsa to add southwestern flavor to pot roast that gets tender and flavorful in the slow cooker.
 It’s one of my easy Five Ingredients Recipes, but if you’re using the slow cooker please don’t skip the preparation steps of browning the roast and reducing the beef broth on the stove, because both those steps add a lot of flavor.
 You can do that the night before if you’d like, and then put the browned meat, broth, and salsa in the slow cooker to cook all day on low while you’re at work.